Portsmouth Direct line: Train services from 1971

 After electrification, the basic train service remained unaltered for many years, but in 1971 was changed to one fast, one semi-fast and one stopping train per hour.
 Additional stops were later added to the semi-fast train.

 This pattern continued into the 1990s, but by 1996 it had changed to two fast trains per hour from Waterloo, a semi-fast and an hourly shuttle from Guildford to Haslemere.

 Present day timetable

 Wightlink catamaran ferries convey foot passengers from to Ryde Pier Head.

-The October 2022 shows an off-peak pattern of an hourly fast train from Waterloo to Portsmouth Harbour, an hourly stopping train to Portsmouth & Southsea, and an hourly semi-fast train to Haslemere.
+As of December 2025, the off-peak Monday to Friday service consists of 2tph (trains per hour) from London Waterloo to Portsmouth Harbour (1 fast, 1 stopping) and 1tph (stopping) to Haslemere.

 Rolling stock development

 From 1970 to 2004, the predominant rolling stock consisted of the Class 421 (4CIG) and Class 423 (4VEP) units, with fast trains up to the early 1990s also including a Class 412 (4BEP) buffet unit in the centre of the 12-car consist (Class 422 (4BIG) before mid-1983).
 Some peak trains were augmented using 2-car Class 414 (2HAP) units until 1991.
 During most of the 1990s, Class 442 "Wessex Electric" units operated most of the fast services.